ArturGrandi/grand-time-architecture/README.md

 # Grand Time Architecture

+> ⚠️ **Frozen Specification**
+>
+> This repository contains a finalized architectural and formal specification.
+> Core economic meaning and invariants are fixed.
+> The repository is intended for research, verification, and implementation accuracy only.

 This repository contains the original conceptual architecture of **Grand Time** — a macroeconomic time-based valuation system designed as an alternative framework for measuring human economic contribution beyond fiat currency models.